ibm-cloud-docs/transit-gateway/create-gre.md

 For more information (including Java, Node, Python and Go examples), see "Add Connection to a Transit Gateway" in the [Transit Gateway API reference](/apidocs/transit-gateway?code=java#create-transit-gateway-connection).
 {: note}

-## Creating a Generic Routing Encapsulation (GRE) tunnel connection using Terraform
+## Creating a GRE tunnel connection using Terraform
 {: #tg-terraform-adding-gre-connection-transit-gateway}
 {: terraform}